George Voinovich: Great Lakes

 Voinovich sponsored legislation aimed to protect the Great Lakes from foreign species and preserve "our ultimate jewels, the five Great Lakes".
 He lobbied his colleagues in the Senate as well as Great Lakes governors and administration officials to take real action.
 Working with Senator Carl Levin, he introduced legislation to ratify the Great Lakes Compact, a bipartisan agreement among the Great Lakes states to protect the Great Lakes through better water management, conservation, and public involvement.

 2010 campaign

 In a press conference in January 2009, Voinovich announced he would not be seeking a third term, saying, "I must devote my full time, energy and focus to the job I was elected to do, the job in front of me, which seeking a third term — with the money-raising and campaigning that it would require — would not allow me to do."
 Voinovich also said that after 44 years in public office it was time for him to relax and spend time with his wife Janet and his family.
 Pundits felt he would have won had he decided to run against the Democratic nominee Lee Fisher.

+Upon Voinovich's announcement, The Plain Dealer wrote, "After decades in an arena that has sullied so many, Voinovich's personal integrity remains unquestioned.
+He has never been afraid to work across the aisle, and has never forgotten that tax money comes from the wallets of hard-working people."